CT. Dinasour Track (Grallator) ( 18.5 ) #411 Walkway quite rare !!!!

 Location :Portland , Conn.

-LARGE Size:up to 6″ that is from the top of the middle toe to the heel of the track ) and from 3″ wide from the left toe to the right toe .) that is the Largest Footprint
+LARGEST FOOTPRINT: Size:up to 5 1/2″ that is from the top of the middle toe to the heel of the track ) and from 4″ wide from the left toe to the right toe .)
+This picture taken on the front side of the plate.

-Smallest Footprint is 3″ that is from the top of the middle toe to the heel of the track ) and 2″ wide
+Smallest Footprint is 3 1/2″ that is from the top of the middle toe to the heel of the track ) and 3″ wide left to right toes.

 This is a very nice dinosaur trace fossil.
 Dinosaur tracks have been chosen as the State Fossils of Massachusetts.
 This plate contains 2 tracks that are negative ( convex footprint ) sought by many collectors and it wonderfully exhibits the three-toed nature of the dinosaur’s foot and .
 The tracks have been slightly darkened for contrast and is extremely well showcased on the plate of matrix.
 This is a striking example of a collectible dinosaur track that would display well on a shelf or in a display case and quite rare as we don’t get many tracks like this one.